 You see these as the thick horizontal red and green bars on the Forex trading platforms.
 Unlike the TMA + CG indicators which show dynamic S/R levels, the EZ Chart ArrZZx2 shows definite S/R levels.
 The red EZ Chart ArrZZx2 bar is a resistance level while the green one is supported.
 It’s obvious what these S/R levels do – showing the range within which a market is trading.
 Of course, you have the option to draw your own S/R lines, this indicator just saves you time to make the trades.
 (How to draw S/R levels like a pro)

 On the charts, you see these as red and blue lines, and they mostly appear as horizontal lines.
 The WATR indicator tells when the market is trending or ranging, and that can be useful to a swing trader.
 When one of the WATR indicators is flat, then the market is trading within a range.
 On the other hand, an inclined WATR indicator is a sign of trending markets.
 Depending on your trading strategy, you might choose to place trades when markets are ranging or trending.
 Either way, this indicator is here to tell you what’s going on.
 When the WATR indicator is blue, look for selling opportunities, and look for buying opportunities when the WATR is red.
 (How to create a trading strategy)

 TMA True Slope

-A second indicator window, it is a lot like the TMA True Slope, except it reacts faster, allowing you to make trades before the trend develops.
-Also depending on the colour, it’s possible to know the strength/momentum of the trend.
+A second indicator window, is a lot like the TMA True Slope, except it reacts faster, allowing you to make trades before the trend develops.
+Also depending on the color, it’s possible to know the strength/momentum of the trend.